bryntum/chronograph/documentation/BasicFeatures.md

 ## Reading and writing data

-To read or write a field, use regular property accessors:
+To read from or write to a field, use regular property accessors:

 ```ts
 person.firstName    = 'Moby'